collamaf/SimDaVinci/README_DaVinci.md

 2021.01.19 by collamaf
 - Add possibility to add a "SecondShield", i.e. 10um of scotch in front.
 Command line argument to activate it

+2021.02.01 by collamaf
+- Add absorber material 6 for black plastic, maybe PVC but with slightly higher density (1.4 vs 1.3))
+- Fix missing water around GaContainer in 18F studies (source 11)

 ## TO DO's